tristan-lanoye/generative-bicycle-sandbox/readme.md

 $ plop
 # name : lea OR tri
 # folder : name of the sketch folder
-# then you should add thee new sketch link to the index.html file at project root
+# then you should add a link to this sketch in index.html file at root of project
 ```

 ## Help